-Do you often lie awake at night worrying about relationships, money, school or work, your health, family or friends?
+Do you sometimes lie awake at night worrying about important areas of your life, such as your relationships, finances, work, study, health, family or friends?

-If this sounds familiar, doing mindfulness exercises might help calm your mind.
-And by reducing how much you ruminate at night, hopefully you’ll relax and fall asleep a little easier.
+If this sounds familiar, doing mindfulness exercises might help calm your mind, hopefully leading to a more relaxed state and a natural transition into sleep.

-Even on particularly stressful days (which I still have), I can usually stop myself from lying awake for hours with a simple breathing exercise that gets me out of my head and focusing on the rhythm of my body instead.
+Even on particularly stressful days (which I still have), I can usually stop myself from lying awake for hours with a simple breathing exercise that helps calms my mind.

 In this article, I’ll explain what mindfulness is and how it works.
 I’ll also give you some step-by-step instructions for techniques you can try right now.
 And then suggest where you can find out more, including some good free resources.